jupyter-server/enterprise_gateway/docs/source/docker.md

 `KG_HTTP_USER`, `KERNEL_USERNAME`, etc.).

 To build a local image, run `make docker-image-nb2kg`.
-Because this is a development build, the tag for this image will be `:dev`.
+Because this is a development build, the tag for this image will be what VERSION (e.g. 2.0.0.dev0) is set to in the root Makefile.

 ## Runtime Images
 The following sections describe the docker images used within Kubernetes and Docker Swarm environments - all of which can be pulled from